nipype/pydra/docs/output_spec.rst

 As it was mentioned in :ref:`shell_command_task`, the user can customize the input and output for the `ShellCommandTask`.
-In this section, the output specification will be covered.
+In this section, the output definition will be covered.

 Instead of using field with `output_file_template` in the customized `input_spec` to specify an output field,